 What Bill C-46 Does

-Bill C-46 has the effect of rewriting the Criminal Code provisions around impaired driving.
+Bill C-46 effectively rewrites the Criminal Code provisions concerning impaired driving.
 The law gives an officer the discretion to demand a roadside saliva test.
 The approved device is the Draeger DrugTest 5000, commonly referred to as the “drugalyzer”.
 In about five minutes, this device will indicate if it detects THC in the saliva sample.
 This device does not measure the level of THC in a driver’s bloodstream.
 Instead, it simply indicates the presence or absence of THC by a positive or negative reading.

 Officers may also choose to conduct a Standardized Field Sobriety Test rather than, or in conjunction with, the saliva test.
 If a driver fails the Sobriety Test, a drug recognition officer may conduct additional tests at a secondary location to further determine if the driver is impaired.